Assistant Professor of Classics

 Dr. Zinn is a Classicist whose research and teaching are broadly concerned with Latin literature, Hellenistic philosophy, Greco-Roman intellectual history, and the Classical Tradition.

 She specializes in Golden Age Latin poetry, with particular emphasis on Lucretius and his De rerum natura.
-Her work focuses on the Roman contribution to Hellenistic philosophy, animals in antiquity, and ancient theories about the mind and senses.
-She is currently preparing her doctoral thesis on animals and philosophy of mind in Lucretius for publication as a monograph.
+Her scholarship focuses on the Roman contribution to Hellenistic philosophy, animals in antiquity, and ancient theories about the mind and senses.
+She is currently working on a monograph, provisionally entitled Lucretius On Animals.

 Dr. Zinn teaches Latin language and literature courses at all levels, as well as courses on Classical Civilization, such as 'Animals in Ancient Thought', 'Plagues and Perceptions in Ancient Greece and Rome', and 'Classical Mythology'.
 She is interested in supervising both graduate and undergraduate research on Latin poetry, Epicureanism, Hellenistic philosophy, Animals, the late Roman Republic, and Roman cultural and intellectual history, as well as on the Classical Tradition.

-In addition to her research and teaching in the Department of Classical and Modern Languages and Literatures, Dr. Zinn is currently affiliated with the following at Texas Tech.
-These include the Women's and Gender Studies Program, ''The Animal' in the Humanities' Working Group, the Program in Inquiry and Investigation (Pi Squared) and Undergraduate Research Scholars program, and The Humanities Center at Texas Tech - where she is a 2019 Alumni Fellow.
-Dr. Zinn also co-organized 'Animal/Language: An Interdisciplinary Conference', an international conference held at Tech from March 21st-23rd 2019.
+In addition to her research and teaching in the Department of Classical and Modern Languages and Literatures, Dr. Zinn has a range of affiliations at Texas Tech.
+These include the Women's and Gender Studies Program, ''The Animal' in the Humanities' Working Group, the Honors College's Program in Inquiry and Investigation (Pi Squared) and Undergraduate Research Scholars program, and The Humanities Center at Texas Tech.
+Dr. Zinn also co-organized 'Animal/Language: An Interdisciplinary Conference', an international conference held at Texas Tech from March 21st-23rd 2019.

 Articles and Book Chapters